cwellsx/view/README.md

 ## Why

-I wrote this project, to confirm my understanding of how to design and write an application using React.
+I wrote this project, to see how to design and write an application using React.

-The React API documentation shows small code examples -- each a half-a-dozen lines of code -- whereas this larger project shows some example of:
+The React API documentation shows mostly small code examples, each a half-a-dozen lines of code -- this larger project shows some example of how to implement:

-- How to implement an application
+- An application
   -- [`./src/react/App.tsx`](./src/react/App.tsx)
-- How to implement something like a "master page template" -- i.e. where different pages share similar but configurable, reusable layouts
+- Something like a "master page template"
+  -- i.e. where different pages share similar but configurable, reusable layouts with different content
-- How to implement a highly interactive component
+- A very interactive component
   -- [`./src/react/EditorTags.*`](./src/react/EDITORTAGS.md)
-- How to implement a Single Page Application
+- A Single Page Application
   -- by including the data, and perhaps a "mock" version of the server, in the code that's run inside the browser.

 The current size of this project is ...